pivotal/docs-tap/install.md

 ## <a id='setup'></a> Set Up Developer Namespaces to Use Installed Packages

-To create a Cartographer `Workload` for your application that uses the registry credentials specified in the steps above, run the following commands to add credentials and Role-Based Access Control (RBAC) rules to the namespace that you plan to create the `Workload` in:
+To create a `Workload` for your application that uses the registry credentials specified in the steps above, run the following commands to add credentials and Role-Based Access Control (RBAC) rules to the namespace that you plan to create the `Workload` in: